OpenSun3D/OpenSun3D.github.io/challenge/README.md

 ---
 ## **Data Organization and Format of Input Data**
-Using the given commands to download the data for Phase 1 and 2 will save a variety of assets in the folder you specified (PATH/TO/ARKITSCENES/DOWNLOAD/DIR).
+Using the given commands to download the data for Phase 1 and 2 will save a variety of assets in the folder you specified (`PATH/TO/ARKITSCENES/DOWNLOAD/DIR`).
 This data folder will include two directories, `ChallengeDevelopmentSet` and `ChallengeTestSet` which includes all assets belonging to challenge development and test data respectively.

-For each SCENE_ID, a folder is created with the following structure:
+For each `SCENE_ID`, a folder is created with the following structure:

 ```
 PATH/TO/ARKITSCENES/DOWNLOAD/DIR/{ChallengeDevelopmentSet or ChallengeTestSet}/SCENE_ID
-├── {SCENE_ID}_3dod_mesh.ply
+├── {SCENE_ID}_3dod_mesh.ply # reconstructed 3D mesh of the scene
 └── lowres_wide              # RGB images of the wide camera (256x192) - 60 FPS
     ├── 6845.80601079.png    # filenames are indexed by timestamps
     ├── 6845.90596450.png